hove-io/navitia/documentation/rfc/autocomplete.md

         terms' query should have a score of 30.
 (In reality it's more complicated than that).
   - the *global score*: computed at the "binarisation" is the *importance* of a object, each type has it's own formula:
     - admin: based on the number of *ways* of the admin or the number of *stop_points* associated to it, if it doesn't have any way.
 This score is normalized with the formula: `score = log(score+2)*10`.
-    - stop_area: the number of *stop_points* associated to the stop_area, normalized as a integer between 0 and 100,
+    - stop_area: the number of *stop_points* associated to the stop_area, normalized as an integer between 0 and 100,
       to which is added the score of its first admin of level 8.
     - stop_point: the score is equal to the score of its first admin of level 8.
     - way: the score is equal to the score of its first admin of level 8.